An introduction to the Child Life Profession

 - Develop a personal comfort level and confidence to function in the hospital environment.

-- Take the initiative to seek out and interact with patients in the playroom and on the patient units.
+- Take the initiative to seek out and interact with patients in RJ's Activity Center and on the patient units.

 - Gain knowledge regarding the importance of therapeutic play opportunities for hospitalized children and the creation of a therapeutic environment.